 Once a policy’s limit is reached, commercial umbrella insurance provides additional coverage for liability claims made on general liability, commercial auto, or employer’s liability insurance.

 Lawsuits can be extremely expensive for any manufacturing business – even to the point where the costs exceed your policy limits.
-Similar to excess liability insurance, commercial umbrella insurance provides coverage when the limit is reached on another liability policy.
+Commercial umbrella insurance provides coverage when the limit is reached on another liability policy.

 This policy supplements the coverage offered by: